-In view of the sensitive and confidential nature of their remuneration packages, the remuneration paid to the Directors and key executives is disclosed in bands of S\$250,000.
-The aggregate total remuneration paid to the top five key executives (who are not directors or the Chief Executive Officer) is S\$456,000.
+In view of the sensitive and confidential nature of their remuneration packages, the Company is of the view that it is in the best interest of the Company to disclose the remuneration paid to the Directors and key executives in bands of S\$250,000.
+The aggregate total remuneration paid to the top five key executives (who are not directors or the Managing Director) is S\$454,000.